rposbo/sublimemarkpress/README.md

 Currently, you need to copy this file into the sublimetext packages/user directory.
 Then on the file you wish to post press ctrl+' and type "view.run_command('publish')"

 ## key mapping
-Doesn't pass the view, so not sure how to do this correctly yet.
+Doesn't pass the "view", so not sure how to do this correctly yet.